How to Protect Your Wood Deck This Winter

 Step 2: Clean Your Deck Every Season

-Deck cleaning all season
+deck cleaning all season

 Our next winter deck care tip is to clean its surfaces before and after the season.
 Like most things in your home, your deck’s appearance is best preserved when it is kept clean and free of tarnishing debris.